tier4/arm-dev-summit-2020/exercises/exercise1.md

 ![](images/exercise1/06_Choose_Instance.png)

-7. The "Launch" button change to "LOADING" as the VM instance is being created.
+7. The "Launch" button will change to "LOADING" as the VM instance is being created.

 ![](images/exercise1/07_loading.png)